ncolyer11/wdl-tour-guide-bot/README.md

 - Provides pruning and member logging functionality
 - Sends unique welcome messages
 - Directs naive paper users to informative video
+- Autobans scammers with next to 0 false positives

 Note this is a new repo with no saved commit histroy as the prior repo revealed sensitive information.